-Just typing “jobs” as your query in Google will give you nearly 3 billion results – a little time-consuming for you to check out each one, and not very practical or useful either.
+Just typing “jobs” as your query in Google will give you over 20 billion results – a little time-consuming for you to check out each one, and not very practical or useful either.

-You need to do four things to help you find the job postings you want:
+Before you start Googling, you need to do these four things to help you find the job postings you want:

-An unfocused web search on Google is as useless as an unfocused job search, “IRL” (“in real life”).
-“Anything" seems easy to find, but it really is not because no one describes their job opening as "anything."
+An unfocused web search on Google is as useless as an unfocused job search in real life.
+"Anything" seems easy to find, but it really is not easy to find because no one describes their job opening as "anything."
 Recruiters don't search for someone who is able to do "anything" and you wouldn't really want a job where your boss could ask you to do "anything."

-So figure out the job titles typically used for the job(s) you want to do next.
-This provides you with the terms you will use in Google and also in your answer the next time someone asks.
+So, figure out the job titles typically used for the job(s) you want to do next.
+This provides you with the terms you will use in Google, LinkedIn, job boards, and also in your answer the next time someone asks.

 Look for terms that are repeated on those pages (like "click to apply"), and then add those commonly-used terms in your search to find similar pages.